github/codeql/docs/codeql/codeql-language-guides/codeql-library-for-ruby.rst

    import codeql.ruby.CFG

-The CFG reasons about the control flow between statements and expressions, for example whether one expression can flow to another expression, or whether an expression "dominates" another one, meaning that all paths to an expression must flow through another expression first.
+The CFG models the control flow between statements and expressions, for example whether one expression can flow to another expression, or whether an expression "dominates" another one, meaning that all paths to an expression must flow through another expression first.